Building self-confidence is just one component in the lifelong journey of self improvement. Be sure to check out my foundational posts as well:

 Their self-confidence is built by and based on their relentless pursuit of what they want, not other people’s opinions of it.

 The more passionate and focused you are about achieving something, the less you will care how someone else feels about it.
 You keep going whether others think it’s cool or lame.
-It truly doesn’t matter to you.
+It doesn’t matter to you.

 Setting goals and building a mission and vision is one of the essential ingredients for becoming the best version of yourself.